 Southern California Trains – Northern California Trains

 Virginia & Truckee Railway is probably the best train ride in Nevada.
-The train follows the original route of the Queen of the Short Lines from just east of Carson City to historic Virginia City.
+The train travels along the original route of the Queen of the Short Lines from just east of Carson City to historic Virginia City.
 Steam and diesel pull restored passenger cars along a 14-mile journey through the Virginia mountain range.
 The trip up to Virginia takes about 1.5 hours.
 The trip back to Carson City (downhill) takes 1 hour fifteen minutes.
-There is a three-hour stopover in Virgina City so plan on a full day if you decide to take this trip.
+There is a three-hour stopover in Virginia City so plan on a full day if you decide to take this trip.

 If you drive your car up to Virginia City you can still ride a train.
 Departing from the Original V&T 1870 Depot, the Virginia City-Gold Hill takes passengers on a 30-minute round trip to Gold Hill station and back.
 The train travel by numerous mines and through a tunnel.
 Both open and closed passenger cars are used on this trip.
 The Virginia City-Gold Hill Short Line runs daily May through October.

-Train excursions are offered on weekend April through January, with daily service between Memorial Day and end of September.
+Train excursions are offered on weekend April through January, with daily service between Memorial Day and the end of September.
 If you want to do more than just ride the train.
-Nevada Northern Railway offers several a unique package that let you operate the train.
+Nevada Northern Railway offers several unique packages that let you operate the train.
 Visitors to the Nevada Northern Railway Museum can walk around the grounds and check out the shops where locomotives are serviced and restored.